FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

 Step2: Define your modeling task structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Practically, when building a modeling task, several fate_components might be involved, such as data_io, feature_engineering, algorithm_model, evaluation as so on.
-However, the combination of these fate_components would differ from task to task.
-Therefore, a convenient way to freely combine these fate_components would be a critical feature.
+Practically, when building a modeling task, several components might be involved, such as data_io, feature_engineering, algorithm_model, evaluation as so on.
+However, the combination of these components would differ from task to task.
+Therefore, a convenient way to freely combine these components would be a critical feature.

 Currently, FATE provide a kind of domain-specific language(DSL) to define whatever structure you want.
-The fate_components are combined as a Directed Acyclic Graph(DAG) through the dsl config file.
+The components are combined as a Directed Acyclic Graph(DAG) through the dsl config file.
 The usage of dsl config file is as simple as defining a json file.

 The DSL config file will define input data and(or) model as well as output data and(or) model for each component.
-The downstream fate_components take output data and(or) model of upstream fate_components as input.
+The downstream components take output data and(or) model of upstream components as input.
 In this way, a DAG can be constructed by the config file.

 We have provided several example conf/dsl files in corresponding algorithm-named folders.
 For example, hetero-lr dsl files are located `here <hetero_logistic_regression/>`_.